spacegoing/Gym/docs/how-to-faq.md

-# How-To's and FAQ's
+# [EXPERIMENTAL] How-To's and FAQ's

-This document is a smattering of How-To's and FAQs that have not made their way into an official tutorial yet!
+[!TIP] This document is a smattering of How-To's and FAQs that have not made their way into an official tutorial yet!
+The tutorials below are experimental and still under development!
+You may run into bugs and issues that need additional time and experience to resolve correctly.
+If you wish to proceed, please do so with caution.

 # How To: Run tests for simple agent
 Run the Simple Chat Agent tests. `ng_test` or `nemo_gym_test` stands for `Nemo Gym Test`.